nodesman/systemofmind/docs/part_2_the_gauntlet/12_forging_your_own_map.md

+title: Chapter 12: Forging Your Own Map (The Six-Axis Workshop)
+parent: Part 2 — The Gauntlet
+nav_order: 5
+---
+title: Chapter 12: Forging Your Own Map (The Six-Axis Workshop)
+parent: Part 2 — The Gauntlet
+nav_order: 5
+---

 # Chapter 12: Forging Your Own Map (The Six-Axis Workshop)

 ## The Work of the Author: Moving from Diagnosis to Design